Issue no. 23 - December 1985

 When fever accompanies the PD, as it may in Shigella infections, extra energy is needed.

-It is far more difficult to manage PD than acute diarrhoea.
+Prevention and treatment It is far more difficult to manage PD than acute diarrhoea.
 It is especially difficult

 to evaluate whether treatment is effective as the pattern of diarrhoea in many children is